 The tenant is given an ultimatum of five days to move out from the property or file a “response” to the court with a motion to attack the sufficiency of the notice or a motion to attack the method of service or a motion to answer the complaints received.

-After five days, you can request for a court date by filing another form with the court clerk.
+After five days, you can request a court date by filing another form with the court clerk.
 You will then provide enough evidence to prove that you went through the eviction process properly.

 Step 6.
 Go to the court